chenaciousD/website/content/projects/LearningExperiments/index.md

         print(f"No QValue found for StateAction ID: {state_action.id}")
 {{< /highlight >}}

-Defining the q-learning algorithm included a few key inputs that could have significant impact on the overall user experience:
+Defining the q-learning algorithm included a few key inputs that I discovered could have significant impact on the overall user experience:

 1. `The Learning Rate` represents to what degree should the agent incorporate user feedback into the learning model.
-This can have significnat impact on the user experience.
+This can have significant impact on the user experience.
 It balances the weight of new information compared to historical knowledge from prior interactions for a particular state-action pair.
 A high learning rate could result in a jarring user experience whereas a very low learning rate may not result in any discernable improvement to the user.
 2. `The Exploration Policy` represents how much the agent should "explore" particularly in the beginning when there is limited user data.
-The tradeoff between exploration (trying our new random actions just to see the user's interaction) vs exploitation (choosing the action with known rewards due to prior feedback interactions) can have significant imapact on the user experience.
+The tradeoff between exploration (trying our new random actions just to see the user's interaction) vs exploitation (choosing the action with known rewards due to prior feedback interactions) can have significant impact on the user experience.